abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 ### Available Methods

-This section describe the available methods that you can use.
+This section describes the available methods that you can use.

 #### info\(...messages: any\[\]\)

-Simple log one or messages
+This logs the message 'Your message' as a default log

 ```typescript
 @singleton()